ignite/cli/docs/1 Introduction/2 Install Starport.md

 The latest `starport` binary is downloaded from the Github repo and installed in `/usr/local/bin`.

-To install previous versions of the precompiled `starport` binary, see [star-port installer docs](https://github.com/allinbits/starport-installer) on GitHub.
+To install previous versions of the precompiled `starport` binary or customize the installation process, see [Starport installer docs](https://github.com/allinbits/starport-installer) on GitHub.

 ### Write permission